schollz/internorns/README.md

-then open up `dust/data/internorns/getting-started.lua` and follow the tutorial.
+open up `dust/data/internorns/getting-started.lua` in your editor to learn how to use internorns.

 ### Install